 The Tumor Invasion, Metastasis, and Angiogenesis (TIMA) Program of the Robert H. Lurie Comprehensive Cancer Center is a well-established research program that remains focused on multidisciplinary basic and translational research.
 The TIMA Program includes both basic research and clinical scientists with the common goal of providing a more detailed understanding of the individual cellular and molecular processes that underlie metastatic disease.

-Kathleen J. Green, PhD, a cell biologist working on cell adhesion and related signaling pathways, and Carole LaBonne, PhD, a developmental cell biologist, are the Leaders of this interdepartmental program that includes 38 faculty from 13 departments and 3 schools, 22 of whom have joint appointments in clinical programs.
+Cancer biologist Chonghui Cheng, MD, PhD, is the leader of this interdepartmental program that includes 38 faculty from 13 departments and 3 schools, 22 of whom have joint appointments in clinical programs.
 The program co-leaders are Carole Labonne, PhD, and Hidayatullah Munshi, MD.
 Between August 2007 and July 2012 there have been 437 cancer relevant publications from the current program members.
 Fifty-nine (13.5%) of these publications represent intra-programmatic collaborations and 162 (37.1%) represent inter-programmatic collaborations.

 Total current cancer-relevant peer-reviewed funding is $9,916,928 (direct) with $1,670,858 (direct) from NCI and $8,246,070 (direct) from other peer-reviewed sources.